 “The problem is that we’re just not adding people at the same rate that we’re adding jobs,” Day said.

 Part of the challenge includes boosting the quality, pay and benefits of available jobs.
 According to the U.S. Bureau of Labor Statistics, there has been a pronounced economic shift in Salisbury over the last 10 years from producing things to delivering services — and with it, more jobs that tend to pay less and come with fewer benefits.

-In order to sell employment that might not stack up salary-wise to urban areas, mayors like Day and Randy McClement in the city of Frederick are increasingly turning to what they can offer instead: quality of life.
+In order to sell employment that might not stack up salary-wise to urban areas, mayors such as Day and Randy McClement in Frederick are increasingly turning to what they can offer instead: quality of life.

-The city of Frederick, basically the model for small to mid-size urban redevelopment in Maryland, has the luxury of being perched at the top of I-270 corridor, in commuting distance to job-rich Washington, D.C., and Montgomery County.
+The city of Frederick, basically the model for small to mid-size urban redevelopment in Maryland, has the luxury of being perched at the top of the Interstate 270 corridor, in commuting distance to job-rich Washington, D.C., and Montgomery County.
 Salisbury is more remote, and the people who live near it more reliant on its services.

-When asked what Salisbury’s 33,000-odd residents needs most, Day points first to an intangible.
+When asked what Salisbury’s 33,000-odd residents need most, Day points first to an intangible.

 “The thing we struggle to overcome more than anything else is a change to our community self-esteem,” he said.
 “We look to ourselves in a poorer light than any metric would suggest that we should.”